AHruler/Exploring-AAD/README.md

 # Exploring-AAD: Audio Anomaly Detection in Machine Sounds using Chroma snf Mel Frequency Feature: *CENS*, *Log Mel Frequncy* and *MFCC*.

-## Introduction

 This project focuses on exploring and comparing various methods for unsupervised audio anomaly detection in machine operation noise, using the [MIMII Dataset](https://zenodo.org/record/3384388).
 Audio anomaly detection is useful in ensuring equipment safety and identifying potential faults.

-This README provides an overview of the project, including its objectives, feature space, machine learning models, and key findings.
+This README provides an overview of the project, including its objectives, feature space, machine learning models, and key results.

 ## Inspired by Previous (thesis) Project
 The methods employed in this project draw inspiration from my [Master's Thesis in Mathematical Statistics](https://hdl.handle.net/2077/78510), where I researched audio anomaly detection in cars.
 The motivation for utilizing chromagram-based features stems from interactions with professionals in the Noise and Vibration Harshness (NVH) during my thesis research.
 I noticed that, when characterizing abnormal noises in vehicles, professionals often resorted to descriptors like "humming" or "clicking.".